WELCOME

 Maintence

-Welcome to the Rock Creek Magic Valley Veterans Memorial Cemetery.
-Currently, a group of Volunteers maintains the Cemetery.
-For the past 37 years since 1988 volunteers from the Twin Falls Veterans organizations have provided all the labor and paid all expenses.
-Unfortunately the organizations no longer have the veterans to provide the labor to care for the cemetery.
-The cemetery needs a way to pay for the operation of the cemetery.
-The only way to save the cemetery is to ask the property owners to approve a cemetery maintenance district.
+Welcome to the Rock Creek Magic Valley Veterans Memorial Cemetery Maintenance District.
+A group of Volunteers has maintain the Cemetery for the past 37 years, since 1988, volunteers from the Twin Falls Veterans organizations have provided all the labor and paid all expenses.
+Unfortunately, the Veterans organizations no longer have the veterans to provide the labor or the funds to care for the cemetery.
+The cemetery needed a way to pay for the operation of the cemetery.
+The Care of the cemetery is now provided by the taxpayers of the Rock Creek Magic Valley Veterans Memorial Maintenance District.

 Other Topics